Antique Victorian mahogany dressing table

 Description

-An exquisite Victorian vanity with an original mirrored panel and a profiled frame with raised carving, finely carved supports ending with small curved and molded drawers, equipped with original swivel knobs, an attractive figurative top with a drawer and a frieze, all mounted on elegant reed-style stands finished with feet.
+An exquisite Victorian vanity with an original mirrored panel and a profiled frame with raised carving, finely carved supports ending with small curved and molded drawers, equipped with original rotating knobs, an attractive figurative top with a drawer and frieze, all mounted on elegant reed-style stands finished with feet.
 This Victorian vanity has been fully restored.
 Year 1870

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.